NateThom/cs680Thom/PA2/README.md

 ```

 ## Usage
-While the program is running controls can be input via the keyboard and mouse as follows:
+While the program is running controls can be input via the keyboard as follows:

 <ol>
   <li> Up Arrow Key: Inverts the rotation of the cube </li>